-Def Leppard guitarist/songwriter Phil Collen revels in smashing stereotypes.
-For this legendary rocker vegetarian long before it was coolindulgence means thrice-daily workouts and late-night chocolate.
-As he prepared for Def Leppards summer tour, which kicks off June 15, Collen spoke to VT from his Laguna Hills, Calif., home.
+Def Leppard guitarist and songwriter Phil Collen revels in smashing stereotypes.
+For this legendary rocker vegetarian, indulgence these days means thrice-daily workouts and late-night chocolate.
+As he prepared for Def Leppard’s summer tour, which kicks off June 15, Collen spoke to VT from his Laguna Hills, Calif., home.

-Q A lot of musicians have become vocal about vegetarianism.
+Vegetarian Times: A lot of musicians have become vocal about vegetarianism.
 But when you gave up meat, it wasnt exactly something rockers would talk about on MTV.
-Whats changed?
+What’s changed?

-A When I became a vegetarian in 1983, it was still a bit rare and even weird.
+Phil Collen: When I became a vegetarian in 1983, it was still a bit rare and even weird.
 I always thought meat was barbaric, though.
 It was not a health thing for me, but a moral thing.
 I wasnt going to put something in my mouth that was slaughtered for my entertainment.
-Its a very ego-based way of eating.
+It’s a very ego-based way of eating.

-Q What do you say to bodybuilders and competitive athletes who think you cant achieve peak performance on a plant-based diet?
+VT: What do you say to bodybuilders and competitive athletes who think you can’t achieve peak performance on a plant-based diet?